 The Bodhisatta was once a stone cutter.
 His village was once home to a wealthy merchant who made it a bustling place.
-But over time the merchant and his family died and the village became deserted and destitute.
+But over time, the merchant and his family died and the village became destitute.
 The merchant’s wife, who loved money very much, was reborn as a mouse and lived amidst the family’s abandoned treasure.

 One day a cat caught the mouse.
-Just as it was about to eat her, she told it that better than him eating her once, he could keep her alive and eat some of her daily meat.
-The cat agreed and from then on the mouse had to divide her meat into two portions to share.
-Later, another cat caught the mouse and to spare its life, she made the same deal.
+Just as it was about to eat her, she suggested that rather than eating her once, it could keep her alive and eat some of her daily meat.
+The cat agreed, and from then on the mouse had to divide her meat into two portions to share.
+Later, another cat caught the mouse and to spare her life, she made the same deal.
 And then again, and again, until the mouse was splitting her daily meat into five portions and only eating one.
-She was reduced to skin and bones and when the Bodhisatta noticed this he asked her what the problem was.
+She was reduced to skin and bone, and when the Bodhisatta noticed this he asked what the problem was.
 She told him what had happened and he said he would solve her cat problem.

-He hollowed out a block of pure, clear crystal and told the mouse to get inside.
+The Bodhisatta hollowed out a block of pure, clear crystal and told the mouse to get inside.
 When a cat came by, he told her, she should insult and threaten it.
-When the first cat came by and demanded his meat, the mouse called him vile and told him to go home and eat his kittens.
-Enraged, the cat jumped at the mouse and hit the unseen crystal with such force his chest broke and his eyes popped out of his head; he died instantly.
+When the first cat came and demanded his meat, the mouse called him vile and told him to go home and eat his kittens.
+Enraged, the cat jumped at the mouse and hit the unseen crystal with such force his chest broke and his eyes popped out of his head.
+He died instantly.
 The other three cats came and met the same end.
-The mouse was so grateful she began to bring the Bodhisatta two or three coins and day and eventually gave him the entire treasure.
+The mouse was so grateful she began to bring the Bodhisatta two or three coins a day and eventually gave him the entire treasure.

 In the Lifetime of the Buddha

-A woman left her village to visit her mother, who was a respected lay follower of the Buddha, and stayed there for several days.
-Her husband sent a messenger telling her it was time to return, so the mother, insisting it would be rude to return without a gift, baked a cake to give her daughter.
+A woman left her village to visit her mother, who was a respected lay follower of the Buddha.
+After she’d stayed there several days, her husband sent a messenger telling her it was time to return.
+The mother, insisting it would be rude to return without a gift, baked a cake to send back with her daughter.
 A disciple on his alms round passed the house and the mother gave him the cake, and then began to bake another.
-The disciple told another about the cake and so he passed by the house and also got one.
+The disciple told another about the cake, so he passed by the house and also got one.
 He told a third and he told a fourth and both also took cakes home that day.
-At this point there was not enough time for her daughter to return, so she stayed one more night.
-The next day the husband sent another message telling her to come back, but the same four disciples came for cakes and so she couldn’t leave.
+At this point, there was not enough time for her daughter to return, so she stayed one more night.
+The next day, the husband sent another message telling her to hurry back, but the same four disciples came for cakes and so she couldn’t leave.
 The husband’s third-day message said that if she did not come back right away, he was going to get a new wife.
-Again the four disciples returned and so the wife could not leave.
-The next message said the husband had already taken another wife and the woman wept with sadness.
+Again the four disciples returned and again the wife could not leave.
+The next message said the husband had already taken another wife, and the daughter wept with sadness.